-- If Line Ringing is set for No Ring or Delayed Ring, change the setting if appropriate. - If Line Ringing is set for Immediate Ring and this phone is part of a combination extension, see "Problems with Combination Extensions: Phone Does Not Work Properly." - If Line Ringing is set for Immediate Ring and the phone is on an extension by itself, go to Possible Cause 4.
+- If Line Ringing is set for No Ring or Delayed Ring, change the setting if appropriate. - If Line Ringing is set for Immediate Ring and this phone is part of a combination extension, see "Problems with Combination Extensions" on page 6-23. - If Line Ringing is set for Immediate Ring and the phone is on an extension by itself, go to Possible Cause 4.